technurture/drill/replit.md

 ### Frontend Architecture

 SheBalance is built as a PWA using React 18+ with TypeScript, Vite, and React Router v6.
 State management is handled primarily via React Context API.
 The UI is constructed with Shadcn/ui components, based on Radix UI primitives, and styled using Tailwind CSS.
 Data fetching and server state management are powered by TanStack Query.
 The application supports multi-store management, with all data operations scoped to the selected store.

+**Offline-First Architecture:** The application implements a comprehensive offline-first design with:
+- IndexedDB-based operation queuing system for all critical mutations (create, update, delete)
+- Custom `useOfflineMutation` hook that automatically queues operations when offline and syncs when online
+- Optimistic UI updates for immediate feedback during offline operations
+- Offline-aware toast messages that inform users when data is saved locally vs synced to the server
+- Automatic background sync when connectivity is restored
-An offline-first design is implemented, utilizing service workers for asset caching, local storage for preferences, and pending sync indicators.
+- Service workers for asset caching and local storage for user preferences
+- All major operations (sales, inventory, finance, loans, savings) work seamlessly offline with proper queuing and sync

 ### Backend Architecture